Aide sees Romney support for Israel strike on Iran

 | JERUSALEM

-JERUSALEM U.S. Republican presidential candidate Mitt Romney would support an Israeli decision to use military force to stop Iran from developing a nuclear weapon, a senior aide said on Sunday.
+JERUSALEM U.S. Republican presidential candidate Mitt Romney would respect an Israeli decision to use military force to stop Iran from developing a nuclear weapon, a senior aide said on Sunday.

-Romney met with Israeli Prime Minister Benjamin Netanyahu in Jerusalem on the second leg of a trip show display his foreign policy credentials in his race to unseat President Barack Obama in the November 6 election.
+Romney met in Jerusalem with Israeli Prime Minister Benjamin Netanyahu, on the second leg of a foreign trip aimed at bolstering his foreign policy credentials in his race to unseat President Barack Obama in the November 6 presidential election.

-Shortly before talks with Netanyahu, Romney's senior national security aide, Dan Senor, told reporters travelling with the candidate:
+Shortly before those talks, Romney's senior national security aide, Dan Senor, told reporters travelling with the candidate:

 "If Israel has to take action on its own, in order to stop Iran from developing that capability, the governor would respect that decision."